WithPrecedent/wonka/README.md

 *“No other factory in the world mixes its chocolate by waterfall… But it’s the only way if you want it just right.”* - Willy Wonka

-Factories are essential components of coding projects that require dynamic, runtime implementation.
-Despite their commmon usage, factories are often poorly implemented in Python packages. `wonka` meets the coding need of convenient creation with a little `wonka` magic through a simple, adaptable system that has almost no learning curve. `wonka` is:
+Factories are essential components of coding projects that require dynamic, runtime implementation of different strategies or options.
+In Python packages, despite their commmon usage, factories are often poorly implemented, fragile, or inflexible. `wonka` addresses those common shortcomings by offering convenient creation through a simple, adaptable system that has almost no learning curve[^3]. `wonka` is:

 * **Intuitive**: factories use a common interface with a `create` class method for all construction operations.
 * **Extensible**: core classes can be adapted and extended through inheritance or composition.
 * **Lightweight**: the library has a miniscule memory footprint with few dependencies.
-* **Robust**: "turn-key" factories handle edge cases and core scenarios without further tinkering.
+* **Robust**: "turn-key" factories handle edge cases and core scenarios without needing further tinkering.
-* **Accessible**: `wonka` is over-documented to make it accessible to beginnning coders and readily usable for all developers.
+* **Accessible**: `wonka` is over-documented to make it accessible to beginnning coders and readily usable for developers at all levels.

 ## Getting started